Stanley G. Grizzle

-Stanley George Sinclair Grizzle, (November 18, 1918 – November 12, 2016) CM, O.Ont was a Canadian citizenship judge, soldier, political candidate and civil rights and labour union activist.
-He died in November 2016 at the age of 97, six days before his 98th birthday.
+Stanley George Sinclair Grizzle (November 18, 1918 – November 12, 2016) CM, O.Ont was a Canadian citizenship judge, soldier, political candidate and civil rights and labour union activist.
+He died in November 2016 at the age of 97.

 Early life

 Stanley Grizzle was born to Theodore Grizzle and Mary Sinclair Grizzle in Toronto in November 1918.
 Grizzle had grown up in the area of Bathurst and College and was one of seven children in his family.
 Prior to meeting, Grizzle's parents had both immigrated to Toronto from Jamaica in 1911 and had later met in the city.
 Mary Grizzle had arrived to Toronto as a domestic worker, while Theodore Grizzle worked as a chef, before later establishing a successful taxi company, prior to the Great Depression.
 Within his book My Name's Not George (1998), Stanley Grizzle had provided details about his childhood, reminiscing about the jazz music he was exposed to, his participation in his community as well as his church along with his involvement in sports and annual celebrations for Emancipation Day.

 Stanley Grizzle had been exposed to racism within the Toronto community at a young age.
 When Grizzle was only 10 years old, his father had come home with a bandaged face after being attacked while sleeping in his taxi cab.